- How is a cancer of unknown primary treated?

 Chemo may be the main treatment for cancers that are clearly advanced and are unlikely to be helped by local treatments such as surgery or radiation therapy.
 In some cases, such as with cancers that are likely to be germ cell tumors or certain types of lymphomas, it may be very effective in making tumors shrink or even go away altogether.
 In other cases, chemo may be used to try to relieve symptoms caused by the cancer and may be able to help people live longer.

 For cancers that appear to have been removed completely with local therapies such as surgery or radiation, chemo may be added to try to kill any remaining cancer cells in the body.

-- If chemotherapy is to be used for a squamous cell cancer, the most commonly used drugs are cisplatin, 5-fluorouracil (5-FU), and a taxane (paclitaxel or docetaxel).
+If chemotherapy is to be used for a CUP that is a squamous cell cancer, the options include:

-- Well-differentiated neuroendocrine cancers are not often the cause of CUP, but may present with liver metastasis and an occult primary.
-These patients are treated like patients with well-differentiated carcinoid tumor which is discussed in our documents Gastrointestinal Carcinoid Tumors, Lung Carcinoid Tumor, and Pancreatic Cancer.
+Well-differentiated neuroendocrine cancers are not often the cause of CUP, but may present with liver metastasis and an occult primary.
+These patients are treated like patients with well-differentiated carcinoid tumor, with drugs combinations such as: